Uttam1728/EnterpriseAISuite/ai-assistant-core/README.md

 ## 📊 Use Cases

-Catalyst AI Assistant can be deployed in various scenarios:
+AI Assitant Core Assistant can be deployed in various scenarios:

 [//]: # ()
 [//]: # (### Customer Support)